ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 At the end of the Evidence collection process evidence has been converted into a format suitable for appraisal.
 Verifiers are not required to use this as their internal state, but for the purposes of this document a sample verifier is discussed which uses this format.

-The accepted claims set will be matched against CoMID reference values, so this document describes an evidence structure which can be easily matched against these reference values.
+The accepted claims set will be matched against CoMID reference values, as per the appraisal policy of the verifier.
+This document describes an example evidence structure which can be easily matched against these reference values.
 Each set of evidence contains an environment map providing a namespace, and a measurement-values-map containing one or more entries.

 Each entry in the measurement-values-map is a separate piece of evidence describing the environment named by the environment-map.
 An attestor can provide multiple environment-maps each containing a single values measurement-values map, a single environment-map containing multiple entries in its measurement-values-map, or a combination of these approaches.